 Please consider sharing, with the community of Quaker Life readers, your stories about integrity.
 Some questions that might serve to get you started:

-• How or when have you practiced a simple life?
+• How or when have you practiced integrity, or seen it practiced?
 Has it been the experience of a moment, or a steady current?

-• In what ways has an orientation toward simplicity changed how you respond to others?
+• In what ways has an orientation toward integrity changed how you respond to others?

-• In what ways does your Friends Meeting or Church practice and embody simplicity?
+• In what ways does your Friends Meeting or Church, as a body, practice integrity?

 To submit your work (text or image), or for more information, please email us.
 Also include with your submission a short biography of yourself, including the Meeting or church where you worship.

-Submissions for the Simplicity issue should reach us by September 27, 2021.
+Submissions for the Quaker Life issue on integrity should reach us by January 21, 2022.